EpistasisLab/tpot/docs_sources/api.md

 <div style="padding-left:5%" width="100%">
 Run the TPOT optimization process on the given training data.
 <br /><br />
 Uses genetic programming to optimize a machine learning pipeline that maximizes the score on the provided features and classes.
-Performs an internal stratified training/testing cross-validaton split to avoid overfitting on the provided data.
+Performs internal stratified k-fold cross-validaton to avoid overfitting on the provided data.
 <br /><br />
 <table width="100%">
 <tr>